Get ready to pay more for your Grand Slam.

 "It's a great concept," he said.
 "We want to have everyone insured.
 The problem is, who is going to pay for it and how are we going to accomplish this?"

-Under the current law, employers with more than 50 full-time (or equivalent) workers will be charged a penalty for the number of employees exceeding 30 full-time staffers who are not covered.
+Under the current law, employers with more than 50 full-time (or equivalent) workers will be charged a penalty for any employees over 30 full-time staffers who are not covered.
 With an average of 35 full-time employees per location, Metz said the $2,000 penalty would total roughly $70,000 per restaurant.
 Current coverage costs Metz up to $6,000 annually per full-time employee, he said.
 He currently provides coverage to about 250 employees.

-“It’s going to be a big issue for all of us — for my employees and for me,” said Metz, who has been in the industry since 1975.
-“The ones that are working more than 28 hours, they’re going to act as if I’m cutting their hours and they’ll have to find another job.”
+"It's going to be a big issue for all of us – for my employees and for me," he said.
+"The ones that are working more than 28 hours, they're going to act as if I’m cutting their hours and they'll have to find another job."

 Metz said he believes the entire restaurant industry – even high-end locations – will ultimately embrace the idea.

 "That is what I foresee and that is the easier, least painful way to deal with these added costs," he said.
 "In a true playing field, everybody will impose this, from McDonald's to Denny's to even maybe the fine dining restaurants in order to have the funds to be able to pay for either insurance or the penalty for not providing insurance to their employees."

 Metz is also urging his employees to consider contacting their local elected officials in hopes of finding another solution to offset his looming increased costs.